 Weather forecast for Ireland for the coming days from Met Eireann

-The weather forecast for Met Eireann for Ireland for the coming days is for it to stay relatively cool out to the end of the week with sunshine and heavy showers most days.
+The weather forecast for Met Eireann for Ireland for the coming days is for it to stay unsettled and relatively cool until the weekend but then temperatures will gradually return to normal next week.

-The weather forecast for Wedensday is for it to be dull with outbreaks of rain in the east and south, persistent and locally heavy for a time this morning and early afternoon.
-Drier and milder across Atlantic counties with limited sunny breaks.
-Top temperatures 12 to 17 degrees, coolest in the east.
-Breezy at times also, in moderate northerly winds, fresh in the northwest.
+The weather forecast for Thursday is for a dull and damp start for parts of the midlands, east and south with patchy rain.
+But the rain will clear eastwards through the morning and it will become gradually brighter.
+Mainly dry and bright in the west and northwest with bright or sunny spells.
+A few showers will develop here through the afternoon.
+Cool with highest temperatures of 11 to 16 degrees in mostly moderate north to northwesterly breezes.

-According to Met Eireann, it there will be further outbreaks of rain tonight, mostly across the eastern half of Ireland.
-Lowest temperatures 7 to 10 degrees.
-Light to moderate northerly breezes.
+According to Met Eireann, Thursday night will be mostly dry with some clear spells and just a few showers affecting coastal areas at first.
+However, towards morning showery rain will start to push into the southwest and there will be scattered showers elsewhere.
+Lowest temperatures will fall to around 3 to 8 degrees, coolest in the east and north.
+Light to moderate northwest winds will back further west to southwest and fall off light with some mist patches forming.

 Dull with outbreaks of rain in the east and south, persistent and locally heavy for a time this morning and early afternoon.
 Drier and milder across Atlantic counties with limited sunny breaks.
 Top temperatures 12 to 17 degrees Celsius, coolest in the east. pic.twitter.com/RJPAZKvf1R— Met Éireann (@MetEireann) June 12, 2019